vuejs/v2.vuejs.org/src/v2/cookbook/how-to-use-the-vue-plugin-api.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

+I ended up creating the Vue plugin and called it [Vuevent](https://vuevent.netlify.com/), the source code is available on [GitHub](https://github.com/ShailenNaidoo/vuevent) if you want to get a bit deeper into building plugins

 ## Creating a NPM package

 Creating a NPM package is a bit out of the scope of this cookbook but I believe it is a very important part of making a plugin.
 I would highly recommend you check out this article on how to create a package [How to make a beautiful, tiny npm package and publish it](https://www.freecodecamp.org/news/how-to-make-a-beautiful-tiny-npm-package-and-publish-it-2881d4307f78/).